Virginia Hall: Special Operations Executive

-The official historian of the SOE, M. R. D. Foot, said that the motto of every successful secret agent was "dubito, ergo sum" ("I doubt, therefore I survive.").
+The official historian of the SOE, M. R. D. Foot, said that the motto of every successful secret agent was "dubito, ergo sum" ("I doubt, therefore I am.").
 Hall's lengthy tenure in France without being captured illustrates her caution.
 In October 1941, she sensed danger and declined to attend a meeting of SOE agents in Marseille which the French police raided, capturing a dozen agents.
-After that debacle, Hall was one of the few SOE agents still at large in France and the only one with a means of transmitting information to London.
+That debacle left Hall among the few SOE agents still at large in France and the only one with a means of transmitting information to London.
 George Whittinghill, an American diplomat in Lyon, allowed her to smuggle reports and letters to London in the diplomatic pouch.

 The winter of 1941–42 was miserable for Hall.
-In a letter she said that if SOE would send her a piece of soap she would be "both very happy and much cleaner."
-In the absence of an SOE wireless operator her access to the American diplomatic pouch was the only means the few agents left at large in France had of communicating with London.
-She continued building contacts in southern France and she assisted in the brief missions of SOE agents Peter Churchill and Benjamin Cowburn and earned high compliments from both.
-She avoided contact with an SOE agent sent to Lyon named Georges Duboudin and refused to introduce him to her contacts.
-She regarded him as amateurish and lax in security.
+In a letter, she said that if SOE would send her a piece of soap she would be "both very happy and much cleaner."
+In the absence of an SOE wireless operator, her access to the American diplomatic pouch was the only means the few agents in France had of communicating with London.
+She continued building contacts in southern France.
+She helped SOE agents Peter Churchill and Benjamin Cowburn in their brief missions and earned high compliments from both.
+When an SOE agent named Georges Duboudin was sent to Lyon, she judged him amateurish and lax in security, and therefore eschewed contact and refused to introduce him to her contacts.
 When SOE headquarters directed that Duboudin should supervise her, she told SOE to "lay off."
 She worked as little as possible with Philippe de Vomécourt, who, although an authentic French Resistance leader, was lax in security and grandiose in his ambitions.

-In August 1942, SOE agent Richard Heslop met with her and described her as a "girl" (she was 36) who lived in a gloomy apartment, but he relied on her to facilitate communications with other agents.
-When a suspicious Heslop demanded to know who "Cuthbert" was she showed him by banging her wooden foot against a table leg producing a hollow sound.
+In August 1942, SOE agent Richard Heslop met with her and described her as a "girl" (she was 36) who lived in a gloomy apartment.
+When a suspicious Heslop demanded to know who "Cuthbert" was, she showed him by banging her wooden foot against a table leg producing a hollow sound.
+He relied on her to facilitate communications with other agents.